 success in publishing as it controls what you are able to

-was also the year of the miners' strike.
-Together with the
+was also the year of the miners' strike and together with

-NUM, Leeds Postcards published sets of postcards in
+the NUM, Leeds Postcards published sets of postcards

 work to the cause.
 The Leeds Postcards Miner's Strike Fund

-employed Christine Hankinson who had experience in educational
+October Richard employed Christine Hankinson who had experience

-publishing and newspapers in London.
-With front page adverts
+in educational publishing and newspapers in London.
+With front

-in the Guardian for the sets of postcards in return for donations
+page adverts in the Guardian for the sets of postcards in

-and given to the fund by the end of the year.
+£50,000 was raised and donated to the fund by the end of the

 1985 it was decided that the three would become a workers